We have over one million holiday offers available. Select your desired month and departure airport to find your perfect holiday today.

 Part of the fun in visiting a new country is discovering and enjoying the local cuisine for yourself.
 However, it can often be difficult to know where to start.
 To help set your holiday off on the right foot, we here at Best4Travel have compiled a list of the top restaurants in Crete, and divided them by price to cater for all budget types.
 All restaurants featured below are vegetarian friendly, and offer both gluten free and vegan options.

-For a beautiful dining experience that’s low on cost, try To Koutourouki in Chania Town.
+For a beautiful dining experience that won't break the bank, try To Koutourouki in Chania Town.
 Here you can have traditional dishes made right in front of you by the head chef, or head to the restaurant’s picturesque courtyard to eat in the shade of the overhanging trees.

 Other places to go for a quick, quality meal in Crete include Hagiati in Heraklion, Thavma Coffee in Rethymnon, and Maracaibo Restaurant in Kissamos.